Gibson Award Winner Focuses on LGBT Elder Care

-Congratulations to Arlene Paré, Lambda Foundation’s first UVic winner (Candis Graham Writing Scholarship), on her recent nomination for the Governor General’s Literary Award (poetry) for her Lake of Two Mountains (Brick Books, 2014).
+Congratulations to Arleen Paré, Lambda Foundation’s first UVic winner (Candis Graham Writing Scholarship), on winning the 2014 Governor General’s Literary Award (poetry) for her Lake of Two Mountains (Brick Books, 2014).

 UVic's 2014 Student Award Winner Wants "to breath new life" into LGBTI film.